"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

-Cases of cough, including positive re-challenges, have been reported with the use of losartan in post-marketing experience.
+Cases of cough, including positive re-challenges, have been reported with the use of losartan in postmarketing experience.

-No relevant differences between the adverse experience profile for pediatric patients and that previously reported for adult patients were identified.
+Pediatric Patients: No relevant differences between the adverse experience profile for pediatric patients and that previously reported for adult patients were identified.

 Hypertensive Patients with Left Ventricular Hypertrophy

 In the LIFE study, adverse events with COZAAR were similar to those reported previously for patients with hypertension.

 In the RENAAL study involving 1513 patients treated with COZAAR or placebo, the overall incidences of reported adverse experiences were similar for the two groups.
 COZAAR was generally well tolerated as evidenced by a similar incidence of discontinuations due to side effects compared to placebo (19% for COZAAR, 24% for placebo).
 The adverse experiences, regardless of drug relationship, reported with an incidence of ≥ 4% of patients treated with COZAAR and occurring more commonly than placebo, on a background of conventional antihypertensive therapy, are shown in the table below.

 |Losartan and Conventional Antihypertensive Therapy Incidence %

 |Eyes, Ears, Nose and Throat||7||5|

 The following additional adverse reactions have been reported in postmarketing experience:

 General Disorders and Administration Site Conditions: Malaise.